 The most common causes of bursitis are repetitive movements and/or excess pressure on the joints.
 Bumping or bruising of the joint can also cause bursitis.
 Athletes are particularly prone to this condition, as are individuals who work in physically demanding jobs and perform repetitive movements such as carpenters, bricklayers, musicians and gardeners.
 Other causes of bursitis include joint injury and inflammatory conditions such as rheumatoid arthritis and gout.
 Thankfully, getting rid of bursitis and its accompanying symptoms is quite easy to do.
 Whether you have acute bursitis or a severe case, the way to treat and cure this problem quickly is still the same.

-Here’s 10 of the most effective methods and home remedies…
+Here’s 10 of the most effective methods, supplements and home remedies…

 Yes, this one is common sense really, but you would be surprized just how many people carry on doing what they were doing previously thinking that the problem will just magically resolve itself.
 Unfortunately it won’t.
 If you’re suffering from bursitis, rest the joint as much as you can until the pain and swelling goes down.
 Of course, depending on your work or other commitments you may not be in a position to rest it fully - just do the best that you can.
 If you’re bursitis is caused from a sporting activity or exercise then you have no option… you must rest.
 If a certain movement is painful then be sure to avoid performing that movement as well.
 Remember, pain is a warning sign, it’s the body’s way of saying “there’s a problem so fix it”.
 Don’t ignore this sign.